kwaroran/RisuAI/plugins.md

 #### Arguments

 - `type: string` - The replacer type. one of `beforeRequest`, `afterRequest`.
+    - `beforeRequest` - The replacer will be called right before the request is sent.
+    - `afterRequest` - The replacer will be called right after the response is received.
 - `func: ReplacerFunction` - The replacer function. vary depending on the type.
     - If the type is `afterRequest`, the function should be `(content: string, mode:string) => string`.
     - If the type is `beforeRequest`, the function should be `(content: Chat[], mode:string) => Chat[]`.